apache/petri/content/pages/buildstream.md

 None

-### Releases (not Apache)
+### Releases (not Apache Licensed)

 https://buildstream.build/install.html

-### Licensing Transitions
+### Apache Licensing Transitions

-- SGA provided
+- An SGA has been provided
-- ICLAs provided
+- ICLAs have been provided
-- No ASF Headers
+- ASF Headers have not been applied to the source
-- No Apache LICENSE
+- Source is not yet under the Apache LICENSE
-- No Apache NOTICE
+- Source does not have a proper Apache NOTICE

 ### Mentors